NIST AI Risk Management Framework

 Identifying and categorizing AI systems

-Comprehensive inventory of AI systems across organization with risk-based classification considering impact, sensitivity, and use context.
-This establishes foundation for risk management.
+Full inventory of AI systems across organization with risk-based classification considering impact, sensitivity, and use context.
+That establishes foundation for risk management.

 AI Risk Identification